 Detoxification (or detox) continues to gain the attention of health professionals and individuals who are open to alternative therapies outside conventional healthcare.
 They recognize detoxification as a form of self-care that can help to restore the internal balance of an otherwise toxic body.
-While the jury is still out when it comes to conclusive scientific evidence of the safety and effectiveness of detoxification, many people around the world practice some form or another of detoxification and/or cleansing and they report a range of benefits in the way they look and/or feel afterwards.
+While the jury is still out when it comes to conclusive scientific evidence of the safety and effectiveness of all types of detoxification, many people around the world practice some form or another of detoxification and/or cleansing and they report a range of benefits in the way they look and/or feel afterwards.

 Can detoxification trigger weight and fat loss?